mattheww/gomill/gomill_docs/competitions.rst

 It launches a new engine subprocess for each game and closes it when the game is terminated.

-.. tip:: To run players on a different computer to the ringmaster, specify a suitable :program:`ssh` command line in the :setting:`Player` definition.
+.. tip:: To run players on a different computer to the ringmaster, specify a suitable :program:`ssh` command line in the :setting-cls:`Player` definition.

 See :ref:`engine errors` and :ref:`engine exit behaviour` for details of what